 Much of the growth for health services managers will be a consequence of the aging of Baby Boomers, which will fuel demand for medical services.
 In turn, that should lead to an increase in the number of medical professionals and healthcare facilities, as well as physicians’ offices, the BLS said.

-In May 2014, the median salary for health services managers was $92,800, according to the BLS.
+In May 2016, the median annual salary for health services managers was $96,540, according to the BLS.

 A bachelor’s degree usually is required for employment as a health services manager, although it’s becoming more common for candidates to have a master’s degree, the BLS reports.
 Typically, coursework covers hospital organization and management, human resources administration, health economics and health information systems.